 Delivering precise audio stimuli with Bpod has been a frustrating experience for many in our user community.
-Our existing solutions had either lacked industry standard audio quality, or relied on non-realtime software triggering of PC sound cards.
-The latter solution was dependent on intermittent availability of specific sound cards.
-More concerning were updates to software dependencies and the non-realtime OS that occasionally affected timing properties of sound playback.
-The ideal solution would not have components that need to be updated constantly for security and compatibility.
+Our existing solutions had either lacked industry standard audio quality, or relied on a non-realtime computing environment to trigger PC sound cards.
+We measured timing characteristics of audio playback in the latter case, but updates to the non-realtime operating systems and software dependencies affected timing properties of sound playback in ways we couldn't predict or control.
+The ideal audio solution would not have to be re-characterized each time an OS or software dependency is updated.

-The new HiFi Module HD was designed to fulfill this need.
+We designed the new Bpod HiFi Module HD to fulfill this need.
 It uses PJRC's lightning-fast Teensy 4.1 microcontroller platform to directly control DAC2 HD, a new high resolution sound card developed by HiFiBerry for Raspberry Pi.
-Interfacing these two incredible pieces of hardware took some serious reverse engineering - but we think it was well worth the trouble.
+Interfacing these two incredible pieces of hardware was not trivial - but we think it was well worth the trouble.

 Here are 8 reasons why:

 1. Its timing precision is unmatched.
-When a sound is triggered by the Bpod finite state machine, 192kHz stereo playback begins after only [0.22 ± 0.01ms] - less than the width of an action potential.
-Importantly, the same latency and jitter also apply to triggered playback stop.
-The following plot shows sound onset latency on 10,000 trials with respect to a TTL output set high on state entry:
+When a sound is triggered by the Bpod finite state machine, 192kHz stereo playback begins after only 0.22 ± 0.01ms - less than the width of an action potential.
+Importantly, the same latency and jitter also apply when an ongoing sound is stopped.
+The following plot shows sound onset latency from a test run of 10,000 trials (all trials shown):

 2. It does not require down-time.
 In experiments with multiple trials, the next trial's sound set can be loaded to the device without interrupting playback or affecting the current sound set.
 This enables experiments with continuous behavioral data acquisition if used with our TrialManager class or Brody Lab's BControl.

 3. An isolated TTL output provides audio sync to other instruments.
-The HiFi module's Arduino-language firmware has access to the audio DAC's DMA channel interrupt service routine, called just prior to each sample during playback.
-In addition to filling the buffer with the next sample of audio data, the firmware drives logic pins high and low to indicate sound onset and offset.
+The HiFi module's Arduino-language firmware has the ability to set a digital output line in synchrony with audio sampling.
 An advanced isolator IC (Analog Devices ADUM6200) exposes this sync signal to other instruments without the risk of creating a ground loop.

 5. With Full Speed USB2.0, audio data transfers rapidly.
 At 480Mbit/s, Teensy 4.1 has a faster USB data connection than any previous Arduino-compatible microcontroller.
 In practice, data transfer time includes MATLAB or Python overhead, and generally averages ~40-50Mbit/s for sounds of 1s or more.